Smooth Min-Max Monotonic Networks: Conclusions

 Which of the monotonic regression methods considered in this study results in a better generalization performance is of course task dependent.
 The different models have different inductive biases.
-All benchmark target functions considered in our experiments were smooth to match the -- we think rather general and highly relevant -- application domain the SMM module was developed for.
-On a staircase function XGBoost would most likely outperform MM, SMM, and HLL.
-The monotonicity constraint of SMM acts as a strong regularizer, and overfitting was no problem in our experiments; all SMM experiments could be performed with a single hyperparameter setting, indicating the robustness of the method.
-We regard the way SMM inter- and extrapolates (see Figure~\ref{fig:allo} and Figure~\ref{fig:singletrial}) as a big advantage over all other approaches in our comparison for the type of scientific modelling tasks that motivated our work.
-The smoothness of the approximation in combination with the empirical performance and the ease of use make SMM our method of choice for ensuring monotonicity in neural network modelling.
+All artificial benchmark functions considered in our experiments were smooth, matching the -- rather general and highly relevant -- application domain the SMM module was developed for.
+The monotonicity constraints of SMM act as a strong regularizer, and overfitting was no problem in our experiments.
+The \SMM{} approach does not add hyperparameters to \MM{}.
+All SMM experiments were performed with a single hyperparameter setting for the architecture.
+This shows the robustness of the method.
+We regard the way SMM networks inter- and extrapolate (see Figure~\ref{fig:allo} and Figure~\ref{fig:singletrial}) as a big advantage over \XG, \HLL, and \Iso{} for the type of scientific modelling tasks that motivated our work. \LMN{}s and CMNNs share many of the desirable properties of \SMM{}s. \LMN{}s require imposing an upper bound on the Lipschitz constant of the network.
+Such a bound can act as a regularizer and supports theoretical analysis of the neural network.
+Thus, if such a bound is desired anyway, the \LMN{} approach is a convenient way to additionally ensure monotonicity.
+However, a wrongly chosen bound can limit the approximation capabilities.
+The current asymptotic approximation results are less general for \LMN{}s compared to CMNNs and \SMM{}s.
+CMNNs appear to perform very similar to \SMM{} and seem to be a comparable alternative.
+However, our experiments show that there are no reasons to prefer \LMN{}s or CMNNs over \SMM{}s because of generalization performance and efficiency.

+In summary, \SMM{} modules provide an efficient way to ensure monotonicity.
+They inherit the simplicity and the asymptotic approximation guarantees from of the original min-max approach and performed well in our experimental evaluation without architecture and hyperparameter tuning.